-Anna Maria has reported on several epidemics and disasters, including a mysterious form of chronic kidney disease afflicting agricultural workers, the aftermath of the 2011 Japanese earthquake and tsunami, gun deaths in the United States, multi-drug resistant tuberculosis in Peru, catastrophic flooding in Pakistan and, most recently, the public health response to COVID-19 in the U.S.
+She has reported on several epidemics and disasters, including a mysterious form of chronic kidney disease afflicting agricultural workers, the aftermath of the 2011 Japanese earthquake and tsunami, gun deaths in the United States, multi-drug resistant tuberculosis in Peru, catastrophic flooding in Pakistan and, most recently, the public health response to COVID-19 in the U.S.

 In 2017, she was part of a team of journalists at FiveThirtyEight awarded the prestigious communications award from the National Academis of Sciences, Engineering and Medicine for the project Gun Deaths In America, which included Surviving Suicide in Wyoming.
 Her work on the Flint Water Crisis was a finalist for the Online Journalism Award for Investigative Data Journalism.

 With reporter Sasha Chavkin and the Center for Public Integrity, she produced a series on a deadly and mysterious epidemic of chronic kidney disease affecting agriculture communities in Latin America and Southeast Asia.
 It won numerous awards, including a Sigma Delta Chi from the Society of Professional Journalists, a Sidney Award from the Sidney Hillman Foundation, and a 2nd Place Kevin Carmody Award for Outstanding In-Depth Reporting from the Society of Environmental Journalists.

 Anna's reporting has been supported by the USC Center for Health Journalism, the International Reporting Project, and the John Jay Criminal Justice and Health Journalism Fellowship.
 She was a 2017 Knight Chair at University of Miami.

 She has a degree in Latin American studies and a Master of Public Health in epidemiology and global health.